Beneath the Surface: The Role of Underwater Image Enhancement in Object Detection: Experimental Setup

+To support our study, we selected representative image enhancement models covering the main image enhancement categories.
+The selected non-physical methods include ACDC \cite{ACDC}, TEBCF \cite{yuan2021tebcf}, BayesRet ~\cite{zhuang2021bayesian}, covering histogram-based, fusion-based, and retinex-based enhancement.
+The selected physical methods include PCDE \cite{zhang2023underwater} and ICSP \cite{hou2023non}, covering dark channel prior and optical imaging properties-based enhancement.
+The selected deep learning methods include AutoEnh \cite{tang2022autoenhancer}, Semi-UIR \cite{huang2023contrastive}, USUIR \cite{fu2022unsupervised}, and TUDA \cite{wang2023domain} covering transformer-based, contrastive-learning-based, and GAN-based models.
+The source codes and instructions to run these enhancement models can be found in a GitHub link within their corresponding provided references.
+We implemented all enhancement models without modification or additional training, using the source codes and the trained models provided by the original authors.

+On the detection side, we selected four common object detection algorithms, including YOLO-NAS \cite{supergradients}, RetinaNet \cite{wu2019detectron2}, and Faster R-CNN \cite{wu2019detectron2} covering one-stage and two-stage detectors.
+The top-performing detector on the original images was selected for the subsequent evaluations.
+This includes training separate models on the enhanced images from each image enhancement algorithm for both datasets totaling 20 model instances, each trained and evaluated separately.
+The image resolution for both datasets is set to $800\times 600$.
+We used the SuperGradients \cite{supergradients} library to implement the detector on a Linux server with two Nvidia Tesla V100 GPUs.
+The training was performed with a \emph{batch size} of 16 and the AdamW optimizer with a \emph{weight decay} of 0.00001.
+We use the YOLO-NAS Large (L) architecture and start from the COCO pre-trained weights.

-We implemented our experiments on two underwater datasets: 1) RUOD \cite{fu2023rethinking}, comprising 14,000 high-resolution underwater images, 9,800 of which are used for training, with approximately 75,000 annotations of 10 aquatic objects, such as divers, plants, and different types of aquatic animals; and 2) CUPDD introduced in \cite{saleem2023multi}, comprising 414 images, 313 of which are used for training, with three general categories of aquatic plants collected in the Great Lakes region in the US.
-The use of both datasets help us to draw generalized conclusions since RUOD is very large, recent and extensive combining images from different smaller datasets and containing different color casts, environments and aquatic creatures while CUPDD is very challenging and has the potential of testing enhancement algorithms at the extreme end.
+As for the selected datasets, we use two publicly available datasets to ensure the generalizability of our conclusions, namely CUPDD \cite{saleem2023multi} and RUOD \cite{fu2023rethinking}.
+The RUOD is one of the largest publicly available underwater datasets, combining images from different datasets and containing different color casts, domains, environments, and aquatic creatures.
+It is comprised of 14,000 high-resolution underwater images, 9,800 of which are used for training, with approximately 75,000 total box annotations and 10 different classes.
+On the other hand, the CUPDD is a relatively smaller dataset containing severely degraded challenging images.
+It comprises 414 images, 313 of which are used for training, with three general categories of aquatic plants collected in the Great Lakes region in the US.
+The use of both datasets helps us draw generalized conclusions because the RUOD is very large, recent, and extensive.
+In contrast, CUPDD is very challenging and has the potential to test enhancement algorithms at the extreme end.